SmogDr/edar_coursebook/docs/04-dataviz.md

 ```

 For most plots that you make, the first example is best, where the aesthetics
-are called out as arguments within the first line call to `ggplot()`, such as:
+are called out as arguments within the main call to `ggplot()`, such as:

 `ggplot(data = mpg, aes(x = class, fill = drv)) +`
 `geom_bar()`